 Gordon’s real estate dealings established Walnut Hills during Reconstruction as the premiere suburb for middle-class African Americans in Cincinnati.
 Within a few years, Gordon began to acquire and develop a large number of lots and buildings, mostly in the Lane Seminary subdivision, but also in other parts of Walnut Hills.
 Certainly, his choices were partly just a matter of timing: Cincinnati grew during the Civil War and reconstruction; Walnut Hills was the closest suburb with at least rudimentary transportation infrastructure, and Gordon had a considerable fortune to invest.
 Lane Seminary’s financial embarrassment, coupled with a decision by treasurer Joseph Glass Monfort to concentrate the institution’s endowment in real estate, allowed organized, planned residential development.
 (Monfort himself bought the house originally built for the President of Lane, now known as the Harriet Beecher Stowe House, at what is now Gilbert at Foraker.)
 A researcher more skilled in property documents than I could paint a much fuller picture of Gordon’s development, but his strategy was a simple one, parallel to Monfort’s for Lane: buy and hold, generating income from rentals.

 Gordon began his acquisitions no later than 1865: that year, he purchased a lot on the west side of Maple (now Park) in the block north of McMillan.
 In 1866 he bought another house half a block north, at the corner of Locust (now Taft).
 Another transaction indexed the same year, but missing from the Deed book, may have been on Willow.
 In 1868 Gordon spent more than $12,000 on two properties downtown.
-In 1869 he returned to Walnut Hills investments, paying $9000 for property south of McMillan, on the west die of Kemper Lane, north and south of Curtis – more or less across the street from the white Walnut Hills Methodist Church (later the white Baptist Church) and the Episcopalian Church of the Advent.
+In 1869 he returned to Walnut Hills investments, paying $9000 for property south of McMillan, on the west side of Kemper Lane, north and south of Curtis.
+(Both streets continue to bear those names today.)
+This was more or less across the street from the white Walnut Hills Methodist Church (later the white Baptist Church) and the Episcopal Church of the Advent.
 Later in the year he purchased three more properties in the Lane Seminary subdivision for a total of a little more than $14,000.
 The Census for 1870 valued Robert Gordon’s real estate holdings at $40,000 – as in 1860, somewhat undervaluing the purchase prices paid.
 He also declared other assets of $20,000.

 In 1870, Walnut Hills agreed to annexation by the city of Cincinnati.
 Though his Walnut Hills properties now all fell within the city limits, the was little practical effect.
 More unusually, in 1873, Gordon took the step of purchasing the land for eight lots of Lane Seminary property for $1,263.67.
 He already owned the buildings on those lots; he bought out the leases on the land.
 The country had entered a recession.
 It is not clear what combination of financial difficulties for Lane, business caution on Gordon’s part, or relations between the Black landlord and Lane’s treasurer J. G. Monfort might have inspired this deal.
 Whatever the reasoning, the transaction at the beginning of Grant’s second term and the height of Reconstruction spared Gordon and his tenants from any restrictive covenants the Presbyterians might have later imposed on the neighborhood.